 In the following paragraphs, I'm going to argue the case that Pastor MacArthur made in Safe in the Arms of God.
-I think that he made a pretty good biblical case for INFANT SALVATION.
-I do not mean that he answered every question that could be posed, but I thought it was a good case for what happens to those who die in infancy and those are disabled.
-I know that some Reformed people disagree with him and usually because of his Dispensationalism, but hear him out.
+I think that he made a decent biblical case for INFANT SALVATION.
+I do not mean that he answered every question that could be posed, but I thought it was a good case for what happens to those who die in infancy and those who are disabled.
+I know that some Reformed people disagree with him, usually because of his Dispensationalism, but hear him out.
 I have also benefited from:

 - Matt Perman – What happens to infants who die? – He mentions what John Piper believes.

 - ChristianAnswers.Net – What is the eternal destiny of an infant or young child who dies?

 - Theopedia – INFANT SALVATION

 - Sam.
 Storms – Do All Infants Go to Heaven?

 - R.C.
 Sproul – What happens to children who die before they can accept the gospel?

 - Loraine Boettner, Reformed Doctrine of Predestination - INFANT SALVATION

 - Jesse Johnson - Theologians on INFANT SALVATION – Calvin, Hodge, Warfield, Spurgeon, Boettner.

 - Albert Mohler - The Salvation of the ‘Little Ones’: Do Infants who Die Go to Heaven?